Channel Tunnel: Earlier proposals

 In 1865, a deputation led by George Ward Hunt proposed the idea of a tunnel to the Chancellor of the Exchequer of the day, William Ewart Gladstone.

-In 1866, Henry Marc Brunel made a survey of the floor of the Strait of Dover.
-By his results, he proved that the floor was composed of chalk, like the adjoining cliffs, and thus a tunnel was feasible.
+In 1866, Henry Marc Brunel surveyed the sea floor of the Strait of Dover.
+The results of his survey proved that the sea floor was composed of chalk, like the adjoining cliffs; therefore, the construction of a tunnel would be technically feasible.
 For this survey, he invented the gravity corer, which is still used in geology.

 Around 1866, William Low and Sir John Hawkshaw promoted tunnel ideas, but apart from preliminary geological studies, none were implemented.

-An official Anglo-French protocol was established in 1876 for a cross-Channel railway tunnel.
+An official Anglo-French protocol was established in 1876 for the construction of a cross-Channel railway tunnel.